 The decision about how much alcohol is healthy for you depends on many factors.
 At the end of the day, the more you know about your personal health and your family history, the better you’ll be able to decide.

 Why Does Drinking Alcohol Increase the Risk of Breast Cancer?

 Research is ongoing into exactly why alcohol increases breast cancer risk.
 Factors include:

-- Alcohol’s weakening effect on the immune system: Heavy drinking compromises your body’s ability to fight off illnesses, including cancer.
+- Alcohol’s weakening effect on the immune system7: Heavy drinking compromises your body’s ability to fight off illnesses, including cancer.
 It also puts extra stress on your liver, which plays an important role in your immunity.

-- Increased estrogen: As discussed above, most forms of alcohol result in higher estrogen production.
+- Increased estrogen9: As discussed above, most forms of alcohol result in higher estrogen production.
 Although this can have some positive health impacts, multiple studies have also linked this to increased breast cancer risk.

 These are some of the most commonly referenced links between alcohol and breast cancer, but there may be more.
 Needless to say, drinking heavily increases your risk of cancer in general.
 Reducing how much you consume is a good idea for the health of your whole body.

 At the moment, it is still unclear whether drinking alcohol has any impact on the recurrence of breast cancer.
 Some studies have shown a higher rate of recurrence in women who drink moderately after menopause.
 Others have found little to no connection.

 The After Breast Cancer Pooling Project10, for example, found that drinking had little effect on the rate of recurrence or survival, with the exception of a slight increase in risk of recurrence for older women.
 Another large study11 found no connection at all, and even suggested that moderate drinking might boost overall longevity among women with breast cancer.